smtcoq/smtcoq.github.io/index.md

+# SMTCoq

 ## Presentation
 SMTCoq is a [Coq](http://coq.inria.fr) plugin that checks proof witnesses coming from external SAT and SMT solvers.
 It provides:
 * a certified checker for proof witnesses coming from the SAT solver [ZChaff](http://www.princeton.edu/~chaff/zchaff.html) and the SMT solvers [veriT](http://www.verit-solver.org) and [CVC4](http://cvc4.cs.stanford.edu/web).
 This checker increases the confidence in these tools by checking their answers a posteriori and allows to import new theroems proved by these solvers in Coq;
 * decision procedures through new tactics that discharge some Coq goals to ZChaff, veriT, CVC4, and their combination.

 ## Installation and use
-SMTCoq is freely available on [GitHub](https://github.com/smtcoq/smtcoq).
-It is currently availaible for Coq-8.9 (and native-coq).
-A release together with an opam package will be available soon.
+SMTCoq is freely available as an [https://coq.inria.fr/opam/extra-dev/packages/coq-smtcoq](opam package) and on [GitHub](https://github.com/smtcoq/smtcoq).
+See the [https://github.com/smtcoq/smtcoq/blob/master/INSTALL.md](INSTALL.md) file for instructions on how to install SMTCoq and the supported provers.

 See [the examples](https://github.com/smtcoq/smtcoq/blob/master/examples/Example.v) to see how to use SMTCoq.
+More details are given in the [https://github.com/smtcoq/smtcoq/blob/master/USE.md](USE.md) file.

 SMTCoq is distributed under the CeCILL-C license.